 At 256 acres in size, Ramsey Park is the largest municipal park in the State of Minnesota.
 Termed as the “Little Yellowstone of Minnesota”, the park is enhanced by 1930’s Civilian Conservation Corps shelters and bridges and picturesque Ramsey Falls.
 The park serves as a focal point for community events, festivals and summer activities and features campground facilities, shelter houses, four miles of paved hiking trails, a DNR trout stream, scenic overlooks, and a zoo.

-The campground is season open Mid May – Mid October.
+The campground is season open Beginning of May – Mid October.
 The city campground has 31 individual sites with 50 amp. electrical hookups.
 There are restroom facilities with modern services and showers.
 Near the restroom facility is city water and a sanitary disposal station.
 A limited supply of firewood is provided free of charge.
 Click Here for Campground Information.

 Ramsey Park Zoo